zhenyiizhang/DeepRUOTv2/README.md

 ## Contact information

-If you encounter any issues while running the code, please feel free to contact us:
+If you encounter any issues while running the code, please feel free to contact us and we warmly welcome any discussions and suggestions:

 Zhenyi Zhang (zhenyizhang@stu.pku.edu.cn)

 ## License